E3SM-Project/HICCUP/README.md

 This is a tool for creating [E3SM](https://e3sm.org/) initial condition files from reanalysis with a focus on modularity and portability.

-The tool is used by making a copy of one of the template scripts, such as:
+The tool is used by selecting one of the template scripts, such as:

   `template_scripts/create_initial_condition_from_obs.py`

-which then needs to be edited to update paths and configure the tasks to fit the user's needs.
-The new user script can then be excuted after loading a suitable conda environment (see Setup Notes).
+Make a copy of this in the `user_scripts` directory, which will be ignored by git.
+This template script copy then needs to be edited to update paths and configure the list of tasks to fit the user's needs.The new user script can then be excuted after loading a suitable conda environment (see Setup Notes).

 --------------------------------------------------------------------------------